 In November 2013, we filed a lawsuit against Francis Reynolds, our former Chairman, Chief Executive Officer and Chief Financial Officer, in Middlesex Superior Court, Middlesex County, Massachusetts (InVivo Therapeutics Holdings Corp. v.
 Reynolds, Civil Action No. 13-5004).
 The complaint alleges breaches of fiduciary duties, breach of contract, conversion, misappropriation of corporate assets, unjust enrichment, corporate waste, and seeks money damages and an accounting.
 The lawsuit involves approximately \$500,000 worth of personal and/or exorbitant expenses that we allege Mr. Reynolds inappropriately caused us to pay while he was serving as our Chief Executive Officer, Chief Financial Officer, President and Chairman of our Board of Directors.
 On December 6, 2013, Mr. Reynolds answered the complaint and filed counterclaims against us and our Board of Directors.
 The counterclaims allege two counts of breach of contract, two counts of breach of the covenant of good faith and fair-dealing, and tortious interference with a contract, and seek monetary damages and a declaratory judgment.
-The counterclaims involve Mr. Reynolds's allegations that we and the Board interfered with the performance of his duties under the terms of his employment agreement and that Mr. Reynolds was entitled to additional shares upon the exercise of certain stock options.
+The counterclaims involve Mr. Reynolds's allegations that we and our Board interfered with the performance of his duties under the terms of his employment agreement and that Mr. Reynolds was entitled to additional shares upon the exercise of certain stock options.
 On January 9, 2014, we, along with the directors named in the counterclaims, filed our answer.
 The parties are currently conducting pre-trial discovery.
 No judgments or rulings are pending at this early stage.

-In June 2014, Mr. Reynolds filed a complaint with the Massachusetts Commission Against Discrimination (MCAD) alleging that we discriminated against him on the basis of disability in violation of Massachusetts law and the Americans with Disability Act.
-We have submitted to MCAD a written response to the complaint denying the claim, and a conference is scheduled for September 17, 2014.
-No judgments or rulings are pending at this early stage.
+In June 2014, Mr. Reynolds filed a complaint with the Massachusetts Commission Against Discrimination (MCAD) alleging that we discriminated against him on the basis of physical disability in violation of Massachusetts law and the Americans with Disability Act.
+We filed a written response to the complaint denying the claim.
+Mr. Reynolds withdrew his MCAD complaint on September 15, 2014.

 On July 31, 2014, a putative securities class action lawsuit was filed in the United States District Court for the District of Massachusetts, naming our Company and Mr. Reynolds, as defendants.
-We have not yet been served with process in this matter.
-The lawsuit alleges violations of the Securities Exchange Act of 1934 in connection with allegedly false and misleading statements related to the timing and completion of the clinical study of our scaffold product.
+The lawsuit alleges violations of the Securities Exchange Act of 1934 in connection with allegedly false and misleading statements related to the timing and completion of the clinical study of our Scaffold product.
 The plaintiff seeks class certification for purchasers of our common stock during the period from April 5, 2013 through August 26, 2013 and unspecified damages.
-The Company intends to vigorously defend the lawsuit.
+The Company intends to vigorously defend the